 Overview of Q methodology

-Q-methodology is a unique ‘qualiquantilogical’ methodology developed by psychologist William Stephenson (Stephenson, 1935) as a means for studying subjectivity – the diversity of attitudes, opinions and viewpoints on a particular topic (e.g. Brown, 1993) embracing both traditional quantitative factor analysis with the qualitative study of perspectives.
-Although it was originally developed as a psychological research method, it has since been extended across political, education and health research (Brown, 1980; Cross, 2005).
+Q-methodology is a unique ‘qualiquantilogical’ methodology combining both traditional quantitative factor analysis with the qualitative study of perspectives (Watts & Stenner, 2005).
+Developed by psychologist William Stephenson (Stephenson, 1935) Q is used to study subjectivity – the diversity of attitudes, opinions and viewpoints on a particular topic (e.g. Brown, 1993).
+Although Q was originally developed as a psychological research method, it has since been extended across political, education and health research (Brown, 1980; Cross, 2005).
 Participants are asked to order a set of statements (the Q set) according to their own viewpoint within a pre-determined distribution grid.
 Because the distribution only allows participants to assign a certain number of statements to a given rating e.g. from Most Disagree (-6) to Most Agree (+6), the pattern is one of a ‘forced’ rather than ‘free’ distribution.
 Factor analysis then enables correlation of each participant’s Q-sort, thus representing an inversion of conventional factor analysis wherein correlations between test items are explored (Watts & Stenner, 2012).
 Q-methodology was developed to essentially explore ‘segments of subjectivity’ (Brown, 1993).
 Q is rooted in the qualitative tradition but differs from other approaches because it does not seek to reduce data to themes, and purely aims to explore the diversity of opinion and attitude (Cross, 2005).
-Q also stands as a robust method in that it allows participants to apply their own meaning to the materials, rather than allowing the influence of existing categories that can be found in the questionnaires and survey methods in other qualitative approaches (van Exel & de Graaf, 2005).
-Although a discussion of the history and methodology is beyond the scope of this article, there are many excellent introductory pieces on Q-methodology (e.g. Brown, 1993; Watts & Stenner, 2005; 2012).
+Q stands as a robust method in that it allows participants to apply their own meaning to the materials and provide their subjective perspective on the subject matter (van Exel & de Graaf, 2005).
+In addition, Q is a versatile methodology when exploring diverse groups of viewpoints on complex, sensitive or challenging subject matter (Watts & Stenner, 2005), and it has been used to explore other issues in mental health and clinical psychology (e.g. Dudley, Siitarinen, James, & Dodgson, 2009; Lister & Gardner, 2006; Meredith & Baker, 2007).
+Although a discussion of the history and methodology is beyond the scope of this article, there are many thorough introductory pieces on Q-methodology (e.g. Brown, 1993; Watts & Stenner, 2005; 2012).

 Development of the Q set

-A rigorously developed Q-set should incorporate all possible views that the participant population could hold about the subject area.
+A rigorously developed Q-set should be a broad representation of views around a given subject (Watts & Stenner, 2005).
 A Q-set of between 40 and 80 statements is considered appropriate (Eccleston, Williams, & Stainton Rogers, 1997).
-The statement concourse was developed by means of a review of relevant literature.
-A diverse range of literature was reviewed, including books and articles on psychosis and schizophrenia, sexuality and intimacy, recovery, psychosocial needs of people with severe mental health difficulties, clinical psychology practices and training, stigma, and health professionals’ attitudes to talking about sexuality.
+The statement concourse was developed by reviewing a diverse range of literature, including books and articles on psychosis and schizophrenia, sexuality and intimacy, recovery, psychosocial needs of people with severe mental health difficulties, clinical psychology practices and training, stigma, and health professionals’ attitudes to talking about sexuality.

-Five psychologists known to the researcher (four clinical psychologists and one counselling psychologist) from a range of different settings representing a diversity of professional experience were also invited by email to contribute ten items to the Q-set.
+Five psychologists known to the researcher (four clinical psychologists and one counselling psychologist) from a range of different settings representing a diversity of professional experience were invited by email to contribute ten items to the Q-set.
 Duration of experience as qualified psychologists ranged from less than one year post-qualification to twenty-six years’ experience.
 Each psychologist was sent an email describing the research question, a description of Q methodology and an invitation to suggest ten statements relating to the subject area.

 Statements were reviewed by a Q-methodology research interest group comprising trainee clinical psychologists and a senior lecturer.
 Two further consults on the statements were made by a service-user with lived experience of psychosis and a Consultant Clinical Psychologist with significant experience of working with adults with psychosis.
 The final concourse of 66 statements is shown in Table 1.